Tom Naylor: Portsmouth

 On 8 June 2018, Naylor joined Portsmouth on a three-year deal.
 He turned down interest from other League One clubs and a new contract at Burton to join the Pompey revolution.

 On joining he said of Pompey:

 "It's a massive move and as soon as I heard of Pompey's interest, I wanted to speak to them as soon as possible.
 I've had some good times at Burton – winning back-to-back promotions and staying up in our first year in the Championship.
 But this is a huge club and I think that we've got a chance of going up."

-On 2 March 2019, Naylor scored his first home Portsmouth F.C. league goal, in a 5–1 win over Bradford City A.F.C.
+On 2 March 2019, Naylor scored his first home Portsmouth league goal, in a 5–1 win over Bradford City A.F.C.

 Wigan Athletic

-On 11 June 2021, Naylor agreed to join fellow League One side Wigan Athletic, agreeing a three-year deal at the DW Stadium Naylor made his debut for the club on 7 August in a 2-1 defeat to Sunderland.
+On 11 June 2021, Naylor agreed to join fellow League One side Wigan Athletic, agreeing a three-year deal at the DW Stadium Naylor made his debut for the club on 7 August in a 2–1 defeat to Sunderland.
 He scored his first goal for the club on 4 January 2022 in an EFL Trophy tie against Oldham Athletic.

+Chesterfield

+On 21 June 2023, Naylor signed for National League club Chesterfield on a three-year contract.
+The move saw him link back up with former manager at both Portsmouth and Wigan, Paul Cook.